mkosir/typescript-style-guide/README.md

 - ### What To Test

   Automated test comes with benefits that helps us write better code and makes it easy to refactor, while we can catch bugs earlier, which gives higher confidence application is working as intended.
-  We also need to consider trade-offs of what and how to test so writing and maintaining tests doesn't slow the team down.
+  Consider trade-offs of what and how to test so writing and maintaining tests doesn't slow the team down.

   ✅ Do: